How Mila Kunis and Ashton Kutcher Keep Pulling Off the Impossible

 INSTARimages.com

-But while privacy is paramount when it comes to their marriage (they wed very quietly) and two children—Wyatt Isabelle, 2 1/2, and son Dimitri Portwood, 4 months—Mila and Ashton haven't become recluses, either.
+So, while privacy is paramount when it comes to their marriage (they wed very quietly) and two children—Wyatt Isabelle, who's turning 5 today, and son Dimitri Portwood, now 2 1/2—whose faces they've never voluntarily shared with the world, Mila and Ashton haven't become recluses, either.

 Rather, they hide in plain sight.